Visit Haute-Savoie in 7 days

 La Clusaz, the lively charm of the Aravis

-Then descend towards La Clusaz (20 min drive), an emblematic village of the Aravis massif, appreciated both for its family resorts and for its authentic atmosphere.
+Then descend to La Clusaz (20 min drive), an emblematic village of the Aravis massif, appreciated both for its family-friendly resorts and authentic atmosphere.

 Things to do in La Clusaz:

-• Discover the village center, its church, flowered chalets
+• Discover the village center, its church, and flowered chalets

 • Walk in the alpine pastures accessible by chairlift, or take a short hike around Beauregard

-• Refreshment break at Confins park or in a café in town
+• Refresh in the Confins park or a café in the center

-• For children: a small amusement park, playful trails, mini-golf
+• For children: small amusement park, playful trails, mini-golf

 Recommended time: 1h30 to 2h on site